Alien9427/SAR_specific_models/README.md

 This project provides some SAR specific models which have a strong ability to extract spatial features of single-polarization Synthetic Aperture Radar images.

+A novel deep learning framework Deep SAR-Net has been also proposed for SLC SAR images, together with trained models.

 ## reference
 [1] Imbalanced Large-Scale Complex Land Cover Classification of High-Resolution SAR Images with Deep Transfer Learning, submitted to IEEE GRSL (undergoing review)